 During last week’s ODSC East 2020 Virtual Conference, we hosted a number of sessions on the most important topic of today – COVID-19, aka Coronavirus.
 These talks showed how data science and AI can be used in the realm of pandemics, ranging from diagnosis and spreading, to modeling preventative measures to avoid future pandemics.
 Considering the importance of this topic, we’ve decided to keep all of these sessions available for viewing for free.
 Below is a list of all of the ODSC East 2020 COVID-19 track sessions that you can now watch on-demand anytime you wish.
+Check out these COVID-19 data science videos.

 [Related article: Coronavirus Data Science Research Papers to Read Right Now]